American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

     and U_STUDENTSUSERFIELDS.STUDENTSDCID = students.dcid
     and cc.teacherid = teachers.id

+    /*
+    if student is enroled in OLEA, MSLC or Eng Foundations, add their teacher as an auditor
+    */
     and (cc.course_number like 'OLEA'
         or courses.sched_department like 'MSLSC'
         or courses.sched_department like 'MSEAL'
+        /* ms, hs special education */
-        or courses.course_name like 'ENG English Foundations'
+        or courses.sched_department like '%SSE%'
         or courses.course_name like 'ENG English Foundations')
     and CC.COURSE_NUMBER=COURSES.COURSE_NUMBER
     and STUDENTS.ENROLL_STATUS =0